serenity-is/docs/framework/data-access/entity-crud.md

 # Entity CRUD & Query Helpers

-Beyond the request handlers, Serenity provides low-level extension methods to perform entity CRUD and query operations directly on a connection.
+Serenity provides low-level extension methods to perform entity CRUD and query operations directly on a connection.
 These are useful when you need to work with rows outside of a service handler (e.g. in a migration, a background job, or a custom handler).

 > **Important:** These methods operate at a low level.
 They do **not** run service behaviors or perform service-level validation (permissions, required fields, etc.).
 For full service behavior, use the request handlers instead.

 ## Reading Entities

-[EntityConnectionExtensions](../api/dotnet/Serenity.Net.Services/Serenity.Data/EntityConnectionExtensions.md) provides methods to read entities directly from a connection:
+[EntityConnectionExtensions](../../api/dotnet/Serenity.Net.Services/Serenity.Data/EntityConnectionExtensions.md) provides methods to read entities directly from a connection:

 ```cs
 using var connection = sqlConnections.NewFor<MyRow>();